 It seems that traveling Yunnan in the south-west of China is a constant stream of surprises, that every mountain, every canyon, seems to usher in a strange new land, like a journey into lost and hidden kingdoms.

 Yesterday, 15km from a remote Tibetan village on a high plateau, after crawling torturous mountain twists all day, a barrier blocked our van.

 We stopped.
 Wound down the window, ready for questions.

 I reached for my passport and quarantine papers.
 Again.

-Yeah, just another day on the road across Coronavirus China.
+Yeah, just another day traveling the mountains of Yunnan in Coronavirus China.

 Our effort to reach Nehru Village is thwarted.

 Rather, it was a provincial decree banning outsiders because of forest fires (across Yunnan caused by farmers burning fields).
 Bummer.

 You see, my Chinese wife and I, have been living a van-life this past year.